 What to do if you come into some unexpected money?
-Whether your windfall is large or small, you may want to consider putting it into a cash management account like SoFi Money®.
+Whether your windfall is large or small, you may want to consider putting it into a checking and savings account like SoFi Checking and Savings®.

-SoFi Money allows you to earn competitive interest, spend, and save–all in one account.
-And, SoFi Money doesn’t have any account fees, monthly fees, or many other common fees.
+A SoFi account allows you to earn competitive interest, spend, and save–all in one place.
+And, SoFi Checking and Savings doesn’t have any account fees, monthly fees, or many other common fees.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.